Frequently Asked Questions

 What do you test?

-We test a range of potential new medicines and also updated versions of currently used medicines.
+We test a range of potential new medicines and also updated versions of currently used treatments.

-We work on behalf of Sponsor companies who have researched and developed a new medicine that is now ready for testing in people.
-The medicines can potentially treat any condition that people could suffer with, from acne or Alzheimer’s disease to yeast infections.
+We work on behalf of Pharmaceutical and Biotechnology companies who have researched and developed a new medicine that is now ready for testing in people.
+The medicines can potentially treat any condition that people could suffer with, from acne to Alzheimer’s disease.

-These companies will either want to test a brand new medicine that treat diseases in different ways to any available treatments, or they may have improved a previous treatment by making a medicine which they think will have fewer side effects or work better than the previous version.
+These companies will either want to test a brand new medicine or they may have an improved version of an existing medical treatment which they think will work more effectively or have fewer side effects.

 Do you always trial new drugs?